korenyoni/yonatankoren/posts/b4-terraform-modules-per-cluster-namespace.md

 }
 ```

-We supply our Elasticache module with the vpc, name of our cluster, and its namespaces.
+We supply our Elasticache module with the vpc, name of our cluster, and the kubernetes namespaces.
 Now our Elasticache module
 has to iterate over each namespace and create the resources appropriately:

 ```